Milton Bradley

 Milton Bradley (November 8, 1836 – May 30, 1911) was an American business magnate, game pioneer and publisher, credited by many with launching the board game industry, with his eponymous enterprise, which was purchased by Hasbro in 1984, and folded in 1998.

 Biography

-Born in Vienna, Maine, in 1836, to Lewis and Fannie (Lyford) Bradley, Bradley grew up in a working class household.
+Born in Vienna, Maine, in 1836, to Lewis and Fannie (née Lyford) Bradley, Milton Bradley grew up in a working-class and Christian household.
 The family moved to Lowell, Massachusetts, in 1847.
 After completing high school in 1854, he found work as a draftsman and patent agent before enrolling at the Lawrence Scientific School in Cambridge, Massachusetts.
 He was unable to finish his studies after moving with his family to Hartford, Connecticut, where he could not find gainful employment.
 In 1856, Bradley moved to Springfield, Massachusetts, where he worked as a mechanical draftsman.

 In 1859, Bradley went to Providence, Rhode Island, to learn lithography; and, in 1860, he set up the first color lithography shop in Springfield, Massachusetts.
 He moved forward with an idea he had for a board game which he called The Checkered Game of Life, an early version of what later became The Game of Life.